BHAVSARRAHUL02/Bengaluru_House_Price_Prediction_Model/README.md

 Link: https://www.kaggle.com/amitabhajoy/bengaluru-house-price-data

+Link For the You tube video : https://youtu.be/_DyF_ocdIf4

 # Model creation :
 - The first step is data science work where we take a data set from Kaggle called ‘Bengaluru_House_price.csv’.We will perform some extensive data cleaning work on it to ensure that it gives accurate results during prediction.